- Building & Development

 Zero Waste Requirements for Development Permits

-All developments – minor or major – must appropriately manage and dispose of construction waste.
+All construction projects must appropriately manage and dispose of construction waste.
 Certain applicants will be required to submit a Waste Management Plan Form as a condition of their Development Permit.
-The Planning and Development department will confirm whether your project is required to submit a Waste Management Plan.
+The Planning and Development department will confirm whether your project is required to submit a Zero Waste Plan

 The Town of Banff has partnered with the Bow Valley Waste Commission to create financial incentives to encourage developers to properly manage reusable waste materials.
 For more information, please consult Your How-to Guide for Construction Waste Management (PDF)